UlkuAydemir/EmployeeWpfApp/README.md

 -Unit test for MVC project

--You should click navigatiom bar for using app :)
+-You should click navigation bar for using app :)